frederic-perez/AmE-dictionary/data/idioms.md

 __save the day__ :dart::six: To produce a good result when a bad result was expected. _The team was expected to lose, but Sally made three points and saved the day._
 __save your breath__ Stop useless talk.
 __saved by the bell__ Saved or spared from difficulty or misfortune by some intervention at the very last moment.
 An allusion to the bell that ends the round in a boxing match saving a boxer from being counted out.
+__sawbuck__ :two: _slang_ A 10-dollar bill.
+A sawbuck is another name for a sawhorse (a support on which timber is placed when it is being cut) that has two crossed legs at each end, creating an X, which were featured on old 10-dollar bills as the Roman numeral for 10.
+Primarily heard in US. _This place is great.
+You can get a full meal, a soft drink, and a dessert for less than a sawbuck!_ _I had to slip the clerk an extra sawbuck._
 __Say again?__ Could you please repeat what you just said? _Sorry, Mike, say again?
 I’m getting bad reception here._
 __Says who?__
 __scads__ _slang_ A large, abundant, or vast number or amount. _Scads of people had turned up to see the concert._ _I’ve still got scads to do before the in-laws arrive!_